How to get BT Sport on Sky, Virgin or BT TV

 Since launch, BT have been adding steadily to the number of events and fixtures to which they hold the rights.

-In this guide, we look at the best deals both for those already in a contract and for those happy to move provider.
+In this guide, we look at the best way to watch BT Sport for those already in a contract and for those happy to move provider.

 - Virgin Media